zevv/npeg/README.md

 ### Captures

 The following example shows captures in action.
-This PEG parses a HTTP request into a nested JSON tree:
+This PEG parses a HTTP request into a nested Json tree:

 ```nim
 let s = peg "http":